We've all worked the corporate 9-5.

 Let's take a look at what most corporate offices expect and how to exceed expectation every time.

 Typical Office Clothing

 Most corporate offices these days have relaxed out of the suit-and-tie standard.

-Men may be expected to come to certain meetings, presentations, and other events dressed in a business suit, but outside of the executive culture the shirtsleeves-and-tie look has become more common.
+Men come to certain meetings, presentations, and other events dressed in a business suit.
+However, the shirtsleeves-and-tie look has become more common outside of the executive culture.

 Why Stylish Office Wear Matters

 The trouble with that philosophy is that it makes a man invisible.

 The light-shirt-and-tie approach is inoffensive, unquestionably, but also visually interchangeable with co-workers, peers, and competitors.